 Ok, so you’re probably not going to get these paleo friendly sushi in your local Japanese joint but I think they are a great alternative if you feel like having some Japanese inspired food at home.
-I’ve seen a few people post photos of their no-rice sushi where different ingredients are still wrapped in nori (dried seaweed sheets) but I thought a cucumber shell would be a really good substitute.
+I’ve seen a few people post photos of their no-rice sushi where different ingredients are still wrapped in nori (dried seaweed sheets) but I thought a cucumber shell would be a really good substitute as well.
 Not only do the cucumber rolls look fun, they also don’t get soggy and hold the ingredients well together.
 I made my cucumber rolls with salmon and avocado but you can also use such stuffing ingredients as cooked egg, smoked salmon, cooked prawn or chicken, tinned tuna, sun-dried tomatoes, pickles, spring onion and cream cheese if you’re ok with dairy.